veebs/veebs-sproutcore-samples/README.md

        cd veebs-sproutcore-samples

-3. Optional.
-Install sproutcore source code into our project to help with debugging.
+3. Install sproutcore source code into our project to help with debugging and fixing known bugs in the framework.
    Sproutcore build tools is smart enough to use this copy rather than the copy in the installed gem from step #1.

        cd veebs-sproutcore-samples
        mkdir -p frameworks